-It is compulsory to study GCSE Mathematics at Sixth Form level if you have not already achieved a grade 4 in Year II.
+MATHS GCSE It is compulsory to study GCSE Mathematics at Sixth Form level if you have not already achieved a grade 4 in Year II.
 It is also a requirement for many higher educational courses as well as evidence to future employers of being numerate for the work place.
+The class will have one designated teacher and some extra sessions with our tutors will also be made available.
+THE SKILLS NEEDED TO BE SUCCESSFUL

-THE SKILLS NEEDED TO BE SUCCESSFUL GCSE Mathematics requires an ability to be logical, accurate and precise.
+GCSE Mathematics requires an ability to be logical, accurate and precise.
 The syllabus has a broad content covering topics in Number, Algebra, Geometry and Measure, Probability and Data Handling.
 All strands need to be mastered showing an ability to apply the concepts to real life problems.
 Students need to be able to work through larger problems that do not have structure, outlining their steps of working to solve the problem.